-- Preference for a hands on approach - Imagination and the wish to develop a product (Graphical and Web) - Ability to produce coursework - Strength lies within the opportunity of a less theoretical exam

-The emphasis is on creativity, skills and the use of IT within the workplace.
+- Preference for a hands on approach - Imagination and the wish to develop a product (Graphical and Web) - Ability to produce coursework - Strength lies within the opportunity of a less theoretical exam, the emphasis is on creativity, skills and the use of IT within the workplace.

-An Award in ICT opens up an incredible world of opportunities for work both in the technology industries and in supporting roles within other industries.
-ICT qualifications open doors to diverse career paths such as games design, web and animation development and mobile application development.
-ICT is an exciting subject and the depth of coverage means that it will provide a solid foundation for either further study or employment.
+The Creative iMedia qualification opens doors to diverse career paths such as games design, web and animation development, mobile application development and digital marketing iMedia is an exciting subject and the depth of coverage means that it will provide a solid foundation for either further study or employment.

-You will need a very good level of organisation to complete course and a desire to learn and be interest in ICT.
+You will need a very good level of organisation to complete course and a desire to learn and be interested in computing and media.
 You need to have good attendance to complete coursework in set hours and be willing to catch up any work missed outside the classroom in your own time.

 OPTIONAL SUBJECT - BUSINESS STUDIES

 Subject Business Studies Exam Board OCR

-Examination 100% Coursework 0%-
+Examination 100% Coursework -

 Teachers/Mentors Mrs Spurrier